Homomesy in products of three chains and multidimensional recombination: Homomesy on and higher dimensional recombination

 \textbf{Case $k=a_\gamma$:} Again, as above, when applying Pro$_{v}$ to $L_{\gamma}^{a_\gamma}$ of $\new{J}$ and Pro$_{u}$ to $L_{\gamma}^{a_\gamma}$ of $\new{\recomb{v}{\gamma}}$, both of these layers are the same along with the layers below them.
 Because $k=a_\gamma$ there is not a layer above.
-Again, $\mathrm{Pro}_{u^*}=\mathrm{Pro}_{v^*}$ and so $L_{\gamma}^{a_\gamma}(\mathrm{Pro}_{u}(\recomb{v}{\gamma}))=L_{\gamma}^{a_\gamma}(\Delta_v^{\gamma}(\mathrm{Pro}_{v}(I)))$. \end{proof}
+Again, $\mathrm{Pro}_{u^{\widehat{\gamma}}}=\mathrm{Pro}_{v^{\widehat{\gamma}}}$ and so $L_{\gamma}^{a_\gamma}(\mathrm{Pro}_{u}(\recomb{v}{\gamma}))=L_{\gamma}^{a_\gamma}(\Delta_v^{\gamma}(\mathrm{Pro}_{v}(I)))$. \end{proof}

 \begin{example} To see an example of the proof technique, we will refer to Figures \ref{fig:proofpicture1}, \ref{fig:proofpicture2}, and \ref{fig:proofpicture3}.
-We begin with the same orbit under Row as in Figure \ref{fig:3x3recomb}.
+We begin in Figure \ref{fig:proofpicture1} with the same orbit under Row as in Figure \ref{fig:3x3recomb}.
 Let $I$ denote the first order ideal in this orbit; using recombination we form the order ideal $\recomb{(1,1)}{1}$.
-We want to verify $\recomb{(1,1)}{1}$ is an orbit under Pro by showing that corresponding layers in the Row and $\recomb{(1,1)}{1}$ orbit result in the same layer after performing Row and Pro, respectively.
-The boxed purple layers $L_{1}^2(I)$ in both orbits of Figure \ref{fig:proofpicture1} correspond under recombination.
-We can commute the toggles of Row as we did in Figure \ref{fig:commute2}.
-We can also commute the toggles of Pro so we toggle layer 3, then layer 2, then layer 1 in Figure \ref{fig:commute2}.
-This means when performing Row, we first would toggle the layer indicated by the green arrow in the left figure in Figure \ref{fig:proofpicture2}; similarly for Pro and the right figure in Figure \ref{fig:proofpicture2}.
-Then, the next step of both Row and Pro would be toggling the boxed purple layer, as seen in Figure \ref{fig:proofpicture3}.
+We want to verify that by forming sequential recombination order ideals, we obtain an orbit under Pro.
+We will do so by showing that corresponding layers in the Row orbit and the sequence of recombination order ideals result in the same layer after performing Row and Pro, respectively.
+The boxed purple layers $L_{1}^2(I)$ in both orbits of Figure~\ref{fig:proofpicture1} correspond under recombination.
+We can commute the toggles of Row as we did in Figure~\ref{fig:commute2}.
+We can also commute the toggles of Pro so we toggle layer 3, then layer 2, then layer 1 in Figure~\ref{fig:commute2}.
+This means when performing Row, we first toggle the layer indicated by the green arrow in the left figure in Figure~\ref{fig:proofpicture2}; similarly for Pro and the right figure in Figure~\ref{fig:proofpicture2}.
+Then, the next step of both Row and Pro is to toggle the boxed purple layer, as seen in Figure~\ref{fig:proofpicture3}.
 We see that when we perform this step of Row and Pro, the boxed purple layer, the layer above, and the layer below are the same.
-Because we are then toggling the same direction along the boxed purple layer, we are guaranteed the same result in both cases. \end{example}
+Because we are toggling the same direction along the boxed purple layer, we are guaranteed the same result in both cases. \end{example}

 We have three immediate corollaries that will be useful in the proof of Theorem \ref{thm:mainhom}. \begin{corollary} $\mathrm{Pro}_{(1,1,-1)}(\recomb{(1,1,1)}{3})=\Delta_{(1,1,1)}^{3}(\mathrm{Pro}_{(1,1,1)}(I))$. \end{corollary} \begin{proof} $v=(1,1,1)$, $u=(1,1,-1)$, and $\gamma=3$ satisfy the assumptions of Theorem \ref{thm:genrecomb}. \end{proof} \begin{corollary} $\mathrm{Pro}_{(-1,1,-1)}(\recomb{(1,1,-1)}{1})=\Delta_{(1,1,-1)}^{1}(\mathrm{Pro}_{(1,1,-1)}(I))$. \end{corollary} \begin{proof} $v=(1,1,-1)$, $u=(-1,1,-1)$, and $\gamma=1$ satisfy the assumptions of Theorem~\ref{thm:genrecomb}. \end{proof} \begin{corollary} $\mathrm{Pro}_{(1,-1,-1)}(\recomb{(1,1,-1)}{2})=\Delta_{(1,1,-1)}^{2}(\mathrm{Pro}_{(1,1,-1)}(I))$. \end{corollary} \begin{proof} $v=(1,1,-1)$, $u=(1,-1,-1)$, and $\gamma=2$ satisfy the assumptions of Theorem~\ref{thm:genrecomb}. \end{proof}